ReplayMod/ReplayMod/README.md

 Care should also be taken that switching to a different branch and back doesn't introduce any uncommitted changes (e.g. due to different indention, especially in case of nested conditions).

 The `replaymod_at.cfg` file uses the same preprocessor but with different keywords (see already existent examples in that file).
-If required, more file extensions and keywords can be added to the implementation in `versions/preprocessor.gradle`.
+If required, more file extensions and keywords can be added to the upstream implementation or the respective tasks.

 ### Versioning
 The ReplayMod uses the versioning scheme outlined [here](http://mcforge.readthedocs.io/en/latest/conventions/versioning/)